beejjorgensen/bgc/src/bgc_part_1100_types_3.md

 }
 ```

 Notice a couple things there.
-Even though we didn't design to capture any
+Even though we didn't deign to capture any
 information about error characters in the string, `strtoul()` won't give
 us undefined behavior; it will just return `0`.